DHTMLX/gantt-docs/data/desktop/working_time.md

 gantt.config.dynamic_resource_calendars = true;
 ~~~

-But you can also merge two calendars manually with the help of the api/gantt_mergecalendars.md method:
+But you can also merge calendars manually with the help of the api/gantt_mergecalendars.md method:

 ~~~js
 const johnCalendarId = gantt.addCalendar({